cs481-ekh/f22-kneed-for-speed/README.md

 if they are cartilage files, 'side' node sections as well, followed by the data itself immediately on the next line.
 For the node data, each line will represent a unique node.
 Each line must contain only the node number and its x, y, and z values all seperated by commas.
-For element data, each line will represent a unique element and each line must contain only the element number and the node numbers of all nodes beloning to that element, again, all seperated by commas.
+For element data, each line will represent a unique element and each line must contain only the element number and the node numbers of all nodes belonging to that element, again, all seperated by commas.

 For the Results files, each line of the .csv file will represent a unique element and the pressure exerted on it over a given time period.
 The first item on each line will be the element's number followed by the comma seperated pressure values.
-Each column of the file will represent a single point in time.
+Each column of the file after the first will represent a single point in time.

 ### How It Works
 To use this web application, a user must first click on the "Choose File"